esheldon/great3-config/README.md

       fits to priors.  lower score, 270

     - run-rgc-06 similar to 04 but using g prior from lackner
+        - score 412.
+Ran another iteration from this and got 400; maybe noise is about +/- 10

 - rgc-deep02 bdf
 - rgc-03 bdf trained from deep02